aztack/LearningKotlin/README.md

 Output:

 ```
-27 belongs to grade Bad
+81 belongs to grade Great
 ```

 > You can inspect Kotlin bytecode in IntelliJ>Tools>Kotlin>Show Kotlin bytecode